alessandro-ancona/Ethical-Hacking-Reporitory/README.md

       export TERM=xterm

-- Cntrl + Z
+- Press Cntrl + Z and then:

       stty raw -echo; fg

 ### rlwrap

-- Use rlwrap prepended nc command at the listener
+- Prepend rlwrap before the `nc` command at the listener

       rlwrap nc -nlvp [port]

-- Cntrl + Z
+- Press Cntrl + Z and then:

       stty raw -echo; fg